-Dr Quentin M. Anstee is a Clinical Senior Lecturer in the Institute of Cellular Medicine.
+Dr Quentin M. Anstee is an Academic Hepatologist in the Institute of Cellular Medicine.
 A practising clinician, he is also an Honorary Consultant Hepatologist in the Liver Unit at the Freeman Hospital, Newcastle.

 Dr Anstee's primary research interest is the study of genetic modifiers of progressive liver disease.
 His translational research has extended from the bench to the bedside with particular focus on the pathogenesis and management of Non-Alcoholic Fatty Liver Disease & Steatohepatitis (NAFLD/NASH), including the identification of genetic and epigenetic modifiers of Hepatic Fibrosis progression.
 He co-ordinates the European Union Horizon 2020 funded EPoS: Elucidating Pathways of Steatohepatitis consortium (EPoS) and is actively involved in biomarker discovery projects and ongoing clinical trials of new therapies for NAFLD.